Licensing for GA Pilots and Mechanics

 EASA has been working towards the creation of simpler Part-66 licenses for GA aircraft mechanics (B2L and L licences)

-Expected to be adopted after summer 2016.
-Authorities will start issuing B2L licences 6 months later and L licences on 1 October 2018.
+Expected to be adopted during summer 2018.
+Authorities will start issuing B2L licences 6 months later and L licences on 1 October 2019.

 B2L avionics licence: